MrEquarell/lametric-shopify-app/README.md

 ## Install React, ReactDOM, and Next.js

-Write this command line in your terminal from your project folder.<br />
+Write this command line in your terminal from your root project folder.<br />
 npm install --save react react-dom next

+## Install ngrok

+Write this command line in your terminal from your root project folder.<br />
+npm install ngrok -g

+## Install koa

+Write this command line in your terminal from your root project folder.<br />
+npm install --save koa @shopify/koa-shopify-auth dotenv koa-session isomorphic-fetch

 ### `npm run dev`